Pothos Plant Care

 The roots will shoot out from the bottom so that is what will be in the soil.
 You don’t want to plant a leaf in the soil!
 Simply cut the leaf with a scissor.

-Fill it to the top with lukewarm water.
+Fill it to the top with room temperature water.

 Submerse the nodes (little bumps) in water.
 This will help roots to grow!